Robo-Chef/Modular-Pi-Server/docs/LAN_ONLY_STACK_PLAN.md

 # Raspberry Pi LAN-Only Stack Plan

 This project is designed to transform your Raspberry Pi into a **self-contained, private home server (LAN-only)**.
+For a detailed rationale behind this architectural choice, refer to the [LAN-Only Design ADR](adr/0001-lan-only-design.md).

 It aims to achieve the following:

 1. **Protect and clean your internet connection inside the house**
    - Pi-hole blocks ads and trackers for every device on your Wi-Fi or Ethernet.